japorized/TeX_notes/README.md

 endif
 ```

-**For Sublime Text users,** copy the contents and create a new snippet, so that you may fetch the template via `Shift + Cmd + p` (on macOS).
+**For Sublime Text users,** copy the appropriate contents from `setup-subl` and create a new snippet, so that you may fetch the template via `Shift + Cmd + p` (on macOS).
 Be sure to have the following in your snippet under scopes.

 ```
 <scope>text.tex.latex</scope>